human-ak/WQU-Capstone/README.md

 We plan to implement some of the suggestions mentioned in the book (104), by building a cross-market asset universe, focusing on technology-related topics, whether for ETFs, stocks, or commodities.
 We will also attempt to train the Reinforcement Learning algorithm on sentiment data.

+## Litterature Review
+For an exhaustive review of the literature, please refer to the project's Zotero library: [https://bit.ly/WQUzotero](https://bit.ly/WQUzotero).

 ### We have also identified the following resources as potentially reusable or improvable: